V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 You can also test the firmware by running "$Limits" in the terminal windows of the WebUI, this will show a real time trigger display. "!" to exit that mode.

+!!! note

     It is important to note the endstops are only active during the homing procedure for that axis, they will not stop a machine in motion or running g-code.
 You can set them to do that but that is an advanced topic.

 ### Auto Square